gifale95/BERG/source/models/model_cards/fmri-nsd-fwrf.rst

     # Generates the in silico neural responses to images using the encoding model previously loaded
     responses = berg.encode(
         model,
         images,
         show_progress=True
     )

-    # responses shape will be [batch_size, n_voxels]
+    # The in silico fMRI responses will be a numpy.ndarray of shape:
+    # ['batch_size', 'n_voxels']
     # where:
-    # - n_voxels is Number of voxels in the selected ROI, varies by ROI and subject.
+    # - n_voxels: Number of voxels in the selected ROI, varies by ROI and subject.

     # Generate in silico neural responses with metadata
     responses, metadata = berg.encode(
         model,
         images,
         return_metadata=True
     )

 References
 ---------